rackerlabs/support-how-to/content/cloud-queues/cloud-queues-message-patterns.md

 In auditing, users add an additional observer that is constantly listing and recording messages in a queue.
-This observer could be a CLI &ldquo;tail&rdquo;-like script, or a passive server process logging everything as it comes through.
+This observer could be a CLI "tail"-like script, or a passive server process logging everything as it comes through.

 Auditing helps in diagnosing problems or bugs in the message producers.